trivett/dev-environment-setup/README.md

 * *Mission Control*: Set up hot corners for mission control and show desktop.
 * *Displays*: Arrangement-> uncheck mirror displays, arrange second monitor to your liking.
 * *Trackpad*: Tap to click, X scroll direction, X swipe between pages
+* *Keyboard*: Max speed Key Repeat and shortest Delay Until Repeat so you don't have to wait ages to move your cursor in the terminal.
+Under the Text tab here you can add keyboard shortcuts like  `¯\_(ツ)_/¯` which come in handy, amirite?

 ###Fix (some) Privacy Intrusions
-Apple is just going to send your data to fucking Microsoft of all places if you don't do this.
+Apple is just going to send your data to Microsoft of all places if you don't do this.
 * Follow the instructions at [Fix Mac OSX](https://fix-macosx.com) You can even do this automatically by running a Python script, but we aren't ready for that yet.

 ### Get Rid of Apple's stupid shit programs